ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 Before the next event, dictionary `lastContactDict` is not changed.

+This dictionary is used for the following purposes:

+- To detect at an event instant whether a contact occured newly, or whether a previous contact continuous to remain in contact.

-This dictionary is used to copy the distance derivative and the material constants from object pairs that had been in contact at the last event, to dictionary `contactDict` at the current event, in case these object pairs are still in contact at the current event.
+- To copy the material constants from object pairs that had been in contact at the last event, to dictionary `contactDict` at the current event, in case these object pairs are still in contact at the current event.

 ### contactDict

-This dictionary is defined as `contactDict::Dict{Int64,ContactPair}`.
+This dictionary is defined as `contactDict::Dict{PairID,ContactPair}`.

 A *key* of this dictionary is a `PairID` of an object pair that has **`contact=true`**.